-12 Reference copies will be made available at public venues (see Glossary).
+&lt;sup>12Reference copies will be made available at public venues (see Glossary).
 Hard copies may be made available for purchase in exceptional circumstances (e.g. where the consultee is unable to use a computer).

-Details of the Examination, publication of the Inspectors Report and adoption of the Joint Local Plan will be sent via email or letter to those who have provided comments at any stage of plan production, have requested to be kept informed of these stages, or if they are listed as a specific consultee in Appendix 1.
+&lt;sup>13Details of the Examination, publication of the Inspectors Report and adoption of the Joint Local Plan will be sent via email or letter to those who have provided comments at any stage of plan production, have requested to be kept informed of these stages, or if they are listed as a specific consultee in Appendix 1.